Group norms examples: How to set team norms that work

 Asking dumb questions

-I've found that analysts produce higher quality work faster when they feel that they can ask for and get frequent input on their work from other analysts.
-While everyone on the Marketing Analytics team is very approachable and helpful, with all of us being remote—and many of the team being relatively new—it was often difficult for the team to feel comfortable asking each other questions, especially since they weren't always sure exactly who to ask.
-Asking in the team channel felt inappropriate and scary as we used that channel to make team announcements.
+I've found that analysts produce higher-quality work faster when they feel they can ask for and receive frequent input from other analysts.
+While everyone on the Marketing Analytics team is very approachable and helpful, with all of us being remote, and many of the team being relatively new, it was often difficult for the team to feel comfortable asking each other questions, especially since they weren't always sure exactly who to ask.
+Asking in the team channel felt inappropriate and scary, since we used it for team announcements.

-One of the analysts came up with a great idea: creating a safe space for questions by creating a Slack channel literally called “dumb questions.”
-In reality, most of our questions aren't dumb at all, but dedicating a space for "dumb questions" really helped people to get over that fear of being judged for their question.
-That, as well as having the more tenured analysts and myself modelling the behavior by asking our own "dumb" questions, really helped to establish that asking questions is always encouraged.
+One of the analysts came up with a great idea: creating a safe space for questions by creating a Slack channel literally called "dumb questions."
+In reality, most of our questions aren't dumb at all, but dedicating a space for "dumb questions" really helped people to get over the fear of being judged for their questions.
+That, along with having the more tenured analysts and me modelling the behavior by asking our own "dumb" questions, really helped establish that asking questions is always encouraged.

 Akira Uchino, Japan Marketing Lead, Asana

-Clarity is the first step.
-Part of driving clarity includes helping team members set an “individual best” at something.
+Cut to the core is the first step.
+Part of driving clarity includes helping team members set an "individual best" at something.
 My job is to encourage team members to see what they are capable of.
 Then, with that understanding, they have a clear vision for growth and how they can get there.
-From there, we can co-create how they can take the next step in that direction, and figure out how the Japan marketing team can support their growth.
+From there, we can solve it together, figuring out how they can take the next step in that direction, and how the Japan marketing team can support their growth.

 Though group norms take time to build, investing in them is investing in your team.
-Clear group norms remove uncertainty and give team members clarity around what is expected of them.
-That way, everyone is set up for success and new members can hit the ground running on day one.
+Clear group norms remove uncertainty and provide team members with clarity about what is expected of them.
+That way, everyone is set up for success, and new members can hit the ground running on day one.

 For more tips on how to empower your group and build great teamwork, read our article on 10 easy steps to boost team collaboration.